|

 designations,

 many currently popular books about the Knights Templar!
 This listing includes books of various types including both pro- and anti-Masonic and those which don't fall into either category.
-Often we get inquiries about 'what to read' to learn about Freemasonry.
-Just head to our 'reading list' page here for an interesting compilation of works.
-Further, and in addition to the reviews on our site, there is a VERY comprehensive listing of Masonic-related books along with dates/locations of various reviews as well as links to those reviews which appear on the internet put together by the seemingly untiring repository of Masonic information, Bro.
-Paul Bessel.
-You can find a HUGE listing of books on his website at http://bessel.org/bkrevs.htm Our Reviews, Summaries and Descriptions
+Often we get inquiries about 'what to read' to learn all about Freemasonry.
+Start below with the books having the graphic with them.
+You can head to our 'reading list' page here for an interesting compilation of works.
+Further, and in addition to the reviews on our site, there is a VERY comprehensive listing of Masonic-related books along with dates/locations of various reviews as well as links to those reviews which appear on the internet put together by Bro.
+Paul Bessel on his website at http://bessel.org/bkrevs.htm Our Reviews, Summaries and Descriptions

 The Grand Lodge of Masons in Maine in the US has begun an educational endeavor known as the Maine Masonic College.
 They are building book lists on various subjects including books that only tangentially relate to actual Masonic matters but which should, nevertheless, be considered by anyone wanting to be well-read.
 We encourage you to look at their website found here.
 Want to know about the other books we've read?
 Head to Library Thing and check us out!